Tessa’s Remodel, Chapter 3: Delivery & Kitchen Tear Out

 Follow the links below to follow Tessa and Jake’s experience and see the finished product.

-- Chapter 2: Personalizing a Kitchen With Design
+- Personalizing a Kitchen With Design: Tessa’s Remodel, Chapter 2

-- Chapter 4: DIY Cabinet Installation – A Family Affair: Tessa’s Remodel, Chapter 4
+- DIY Cabinet Installation – A Family Affair: Tessa’s Remodel, Chapter 4

 Have you found any treasures during a remodel?
 Let us know how your tear out went.